 And because Alex will be over 60 years old when she retires, she can access her superannuation savings tax-free.

 Thank you Mr Taxman!

 * For more information on how super is taxed, visit the government’s MoneySmart website here.

 Once you’re paying less money in taxes, you’ve then got more inside your investments to keep compounding over the long term.

 And stashing that money into low-cost, low-tax index funds – with a steady return – is a great way to build your retirement wealth.

-No wonder the Barefoot Investor and Warren Buffett are always praising index funds*.
+No wonder Warren Buffett is always praising index funds*.

 Another handy thing about index funds is their tendency to have a lower turnover of assets.

-*To be clear, they’re endorsing index funds, not GigSuper.
-If they do endorse us, you can bet we’ll let you know.
+*To be clear, he's endorsing index funds, not GigSuper.
+If he does endorse us, you can bet we’ll let you know.